ElectroSheepH21/ElectroSheepH21/README.md

 - Javascript

 ### What am I doing?
-- 🔭 I’m currently working on an embedded system project
+- 🔭 I’m currently working on embedded projects
-- 🌱 I’m currently learning embedded java
 - 👯 I’m looking to collaborate on simplified libraries
 - 🤔 I’m looking for help with web dev
 - ⚡ Fun fact: I love gifs